iamdudeman/sola-game-engine/README.md

 # TODO List
 * Browser Platform
-  * Write tool to export Main into a JS file instead of gradle plugin
   * Improve performance (StressTestExample can't handle a lot of objects)
 * Android Platform
   * Implement